 What Kind of Compensation Could I Get for My Injuries?

 Dog bite victims can often get significant compensation for their injuries.
-While the exact amount you’re owed will depend on the details of your case, typically compensation in dog attacks includes things like:
+While the exact amount you’re owed will depend on the details of your case, typically, compensation in dog attacks includes:

 - Current and future medical expenses